 How to decorate a small bedroom

-If your child has a high bed, the space underneath the bed is valuable and can help you find those extra square meters you need.
-Underneath a half high or high bed you can place a dresser or a stack of boxes filled with toys.
-For lower beds you can use big drawers or bed rollers.
-Tall bookcases or shelves can utilize the height of the room.
+If your child has a high bed, the space underneath the bed is valuable and can help you find those extra square meters.
+Underneath a high bed, you can place a dresser or a stack of boxes with toys.
+If the bed is closer to the floor, bed rollers or drawers under the bed would be the obvious choice.

 Creating a system for your storage can also be helpful.
 To get the most out of your storage solutions it can be a good idea to sort items in smaller storage units, such as boxes and similar.
-By color coding boxes you can also make it easier to maintain a good overview while making it easier for your child to find the right box of toys.
-Finally can smaller boxes help you get rid of clutter because your child will know where everything belongs.
+By color coding boxes you can make it easier to maintain a good overview while making it easier for your child to find the right box of toys.
+Finally, smaller boxes may help you get rid of clutter, because your child will know where everything belongs.

-Do you have to avoid large furniture in small rooms or is it actually possible to utilize their size?
+Do you have to avoid large furniture in small rooms, or is it actually possible to utilize their size?
 This age old discussion has no clear winner, as there are advantages and disadvantages to both sides.

 "Don’t be too scared of large furniture in small rooms.
-IT is actually possible to create rooms within the rooms if you place the furniture a little differently" - Sine Grenaa, mother of 2, interior designer
+It is actually possible to create rooms within the rooms if you place the furniture a little differently" - Sine Grenaa, mother of 2, interior designer